Silvia Costales, MFT, BCN

 What’s it like…

 A course of neurofeedback can take anywhere from 20-400 sessions, because each individual is unique.
 We will set treatment goals at the outset and re-assess your progress regularly.
-We start with a 2-hour assessment that includes taking measurements of your EEG at five sites for analysis.
+We start with a 2-hour assessment that includes taking measurements of your EEG at a minimum of five sites for analysis.
 Sometimes a more comprehensive assessment is necessary or desirable.
 This is called qEEG or quantitative electroencephalogram, and requires taking measurements at 19 sites simultaneously.
 Read more about qEEG here.

 After assessment, generally I recommend twice weekly sessions, approx 45-60 minutes each.
 Once you feel that your important goals have been met we will start to taper (first once a week, then once per month, and so on) until, as long as symptoms don’t return, we are done!